About Deerfield Street, New Jersey — In Depth

 Frequently Asked Questions

-To register to vote in Deerfield Street, New Jersey, residents can register online through the New Jersey Division of Elections's website, by mail, or in person at the Cumberland County elections office.
+To register to vote in Deerfield Street, New Jersey, residents can register online through the New Jersey Division of Elections website, by mail, or in person at the Cumberland County elections office.
 New Jersey requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New Jersey Division of Elections's voter lookup tool.
-For local municipal elections in Deerfield Street, contact the Cumberland County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New Jersey Division of Elections voter lookup tool.
+For local county and state elections (Deerfield Street is an unincorporated community in Cumberland County and does not hold municipal elections), contact the Cumberland County Clerk's office for schedules and ballot information.

 Property records for Deerfield Street, New Jersey are maintained by Cumberland County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in New Jersey offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.